syenpark/improved-adventure/README.md

 # improved-adventure
 Data Structures &amp; Algorithms in Python

-CS directory contains general interview preparation materials by Udacity for technical positoion.
+This repository contains general interview preparation materials by Udacity for technical positoion.

 1. Introduction and Efficiency
 Course Introduction